 But you do need some professional knowledge about mechanical working.
-And a lot of things can go wrong.
+A lot of things can go wrong.
 So it’ll be best if you just replace them.

 What Frequency Is Used By RC Cars?

 RC cars in both hobby grade and toy grade cars use the same radio frequency.
-They use a 27 Mhz radio frequency.
-With up to 6 colored bands.
-Such as the 26.995 Mhz is the brown band.
-And 27.045 Mhz is the red band.
+They use a 27 Mhz radio frequency with up to 6 colored bands.
+For example, the 26.995 Mhz is the brown band and 27.045 Mhz is the red band.

 Is Bigger Antenna Better For RC Cars?